supercam19/SMAPI-Profile-Manager/changlelog.md

  - Added a button to revert the last change to profiles, in case you accidentally deleted one, for example
  - Added an update check that informs you when a new update is available

+### Changes
+ - Massively reorganized the code to make it easier to work with

 ## QOL Update [v1.2.3] (Jan 26, 2022)
 An update with a lot of small quality of life changes and fixes.
 The goal is to make the program work as you'd think it would.